Forgot password

 Step 1: Craft a Fast Travel Bell.
 You'll find the recipe under Building Mode > Crafting & Utilities > Utilities.
 You get your first Fast Travel Bell from inside the Smuggler's Den on the starting island, so explore there early.

 Step 2: Place Fast Travel Points.
-You need to place at least two Fast Travel Points to travel between them — one at your origin, one at your destination.
-They can't be placed via the map; you have to physically go to the location and place it there.
+You need to place at least two Fast Travel Points to travel between them: one at your origin, one at your destination.
+They can't be placed on the map; you have to go to the location and place them there.

 Step 3: Use a Bonfire to activate Wharf and vessel options.
 When using fast travel near your base or a docked ship, a Bonfire needs to be nearby to enable those options.

-The good news is there's no limit on how many Fast Travel Points you can place, so set them up at every new island you land on, near every dungeon entrance, and at every point of interest you plan to revisit.
+There's no limit on how many Fast Travel Points you can place, so set them up at every new island you land on, near every dungeon entrance, and at every point of interest you plan to revisit.
+You can carry a Fast Travel Bell in your inventory and place it on the spot when you discover somewhere worth returning to.

 How Do You Repair or Recover Your Ship in Windrose?